null-d3v/jCron/README.md

-# jQuery-cron
+# jcron

-jQuery-cron is a [jQuery] plugin for presenting a basic interface for users to specify simple cron entries.
+jcron is a [jQuery] plugin for presenting a basic interface for users to specify simple cron entries.

 Simple cron entries are limited to the following:
 ```